 You will have to allow travelling time too.
 Visits can be arranged at a time and a distance to suit you.
 Most families want visits during the day on weekdays.
-However some Befrienders work full time and visit in the evening or at weekends.
+However some Volunteers work full time and visit in the early evening.
 And of course you can take your usual holidays.

 - We’ll offer you lots of opportunities for further training in things like first aid, mental health and early literacy.
 We have social events about four times a year.